mshokrnezhad/iLunarLander/README.md

   <img src="iLunarLander.jpg" alt="drawing" width="400"/>
 </div>

-Guiding intelligent agents to successfully land [LunarLander-v2 of GYM](https://gymnasium.farama.org/environments/box2d/lunar_lander/) on the moon through the implementation of REINFORCE and Actor-Critic algorithms!
+Training [LunarLander-v2 of GYM](https://gymnasium.farama.org/environments/box2d/lunar_lander/) to successfully land on the moon through the implementation of policy gradient algorithms!
 Enjoy the journey! 😄

-## REINFORCE

-### Objetive
-This sub-repository delves into the utilization of Policy Gradient (PG) for training of the corresponding intelligent.
+## Policy Gradient (PG)

-### Approach
 PG represents an approach to tackling Reinforcement Learning (RL) challenges, striving to discover an optimal behavioral strategy (or policy) for the agent to acquire maximum rewards.
 PG methods focus on modeling and enhancing the policy directly from the probability distribution of actions, contrasting with Q-learning where the agent selects the best action directly based on state-action values.

 The policy is typically represented by a parameterized function with respect to $\mathbf{\theta}$, denoted as $\pi_{\mathbf{\theta}}(a|s)$, where $a$ and $s$ represent the action and the state, respectively. $\pi_{\mathbf{\theta}}(a|s) = \mathcal{P} \lbrace A_{t} = a | S_{t} = s \rbrace$ signifies the probability of an action $a$ at time step $t$, given the state $s$ at timestep $t$ and the parameters $\mathbf{\theta}$ of the policy.